AishEbsco/sc-contract-workshop-car-rental/README.md

-# Spring Cloud Contract - Workshop (Car Rental & Fraud services)
+# Spring Cloud Contract - Workshop (Car Rental & Fraud service)

 ## 2 services used to demonstrate Spring Cloud Contract workflows and capabilities in this workshop are:
 ### fraud-service (provider)